Quickstart: Running your first recipe

 Let's find a good recipe to start from to help illustrate how to search across multiple repositories.

-1. From the Marketplace, click on Static analysis and remediation from the list of categories.
+1. From the Marketplace, click on Static analysis and remediation and then Core.

 2. Click on the Common static analysis issues recipe.